leswright1977/RPi-BA63/README.md

 The BA63 is controlled with the TEMIC TSC80C31-16CB pin 5 is the RX pin. https://html.alldatasheet.com/html-pdf/29664/TEMIC/TSC80C31-16CB/406/3/TSC80C31-16CB.html

-There is a convenient test point on the board that a small piece of wire wrap wire can be soldered to:
+There is a convenient pad on the board that a small piece of wire wrap wire can be soldered to:

 ![Screenshot](media/temicsolder.png)

+All the Python code is in src/ containing demos that: Display Text, Display the time, Scroll text and so on.